tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/Course 6 - Advanced React/README.md

 #### Getting started with hooks

-- Working with React hooks----Video_
+- Video_Working with React hooks
-- Revising useState hook----Video_W
+- 1.1_Video_Revising useState hook
-- orking with complex data in useState----Reading_
+- 1.2_Reading_working with complex data in useState
-- Using the useState hook----Video_ 6 6
+- Video_Using the useState hook
-- Exercise: Managing state within a component Lab_  1     Complete previous item to unlockLocked
+- Lab_Exercise: Managing state within a component
-- Solution:  Managing state within a component----Reading_
+- Reading_Solution:  Managing state within a component
-- Self-review: Managing state within a componentPractice Quiz•3 questions
+- Self-review: Managing state within a component
-- What are side effects?----Video_
+- 1.3_Video_What are side effects?
-- What is the useEffect hook?----Reading_
+- Reading_What is the useEffect hook?
-- Using the useEffect hook----Video_
+- Video_Using the useEffect hook
-- Knowledge check: Getting started with hooksPractice Quiz•5 questions
+- Knowledge check: Getting started with hooks
-- Additional resources----Reading_
+- Reading_Additional resources

 #### Rules of Hooks and Fetching Data with Hooks

-- What are the rules of hooks?----Video_
+- 2.1_Video_What are the rules of hooks?
-- What you need to know before fetching data----Video_
+- 2.2_Reading_Video_What you need to know before fetching data
-- Data fetching using hooks----Reading_
+- 2.3_Reading_Data fetching using hooks
-- Fetching data – Putting it all together----Video_
+- Reading_Video_Fetching data – Putting it all together
-- Exercise: Can you fetch data?
-Lab_  1
+- Lab_Exercise: Can you fetch data?
-- Solution: Can you fetch data?----Reading_
+- Reading_Solution: Can you fetch data?
-- Self-review: Can you fetch data?Practice Quiz•3 questions
+- Quiz_Self-review: Can you fetch data?
-- APIs----Video_
+- Video_APIs
-- Knowledge check: Rules of Hooks and Fetching Data with HooksPractice Quiz•5 questions
+- Quiz_Knowledge check: Rules of Hooks and Fetching Data with Hooks
-- Additional resources----Reading_
+- Reading_Additional resources

 #### Advanced hooks